giladghgh/lexical-locuming-locomotive/README.md

 ## Briefing

 The main program is `ThesaurusEngine.py`.
 My best efforts to package this into an executable were in vain.
-I've tried many but `lemminflect` seems to disagree with them all.
+I've tried many methods but `lemminflect` seems to disagree with them all.

-Note that this program will **not** fix your spelling, punctuation, and grammar.
-These will only be made worse if entered wrong.
+Note that this program will **not** fix your spelling, punctuation, and grammar — these will only be made worse if entered wrong.

 #### Dependencies